 The AEC will complete its evaluation and notify authors of the outcomes.
 Authors can use the time between notification and the final paper deadline to incorporate feedback and artifact details into the final versions of their papers.
 This is intended to allow authors to include the feedback from the AEC, at their option.

 When the AEC judges that an artifact meets the criteria for one or more of the badges listed above, those badges will appear on the final version of the associated paper.
 In addition, the authors of the paper will be encouraged to add an Artifact Appendix of up to two pages to their publication.
 The goal of the appendix is to describe and document the artifact in a standard format.
-The template for the appendix will be available soon.
+The template for the appendix is available here.

 The AEC will try to accept any kind of digital artifact that authors wish to submit: software, data sets, survey results, test suites, mechanized proofs, etc. Paper proofs will not be accepted, because the AEC lacks the time and often the expertise to carefully review paper proofs.
 Physical objects, e.g., computer hardware, cannot be accepted due to the difficulty of making the objects available to members of the AEC.
 (If your artifact requires special hardware, consider if/how you can make it available to evaluators online.)